cloudfoundry/diego-release/README.md

 - [Supported Data Stores for Diego](docs/data-stores.md) describes how to configure Diego to use SQL for its data store.
 - [Data Store Encryption](docs/data-store-encryption.md) explains how to manage the ring of encryption keys that Diego uses to secure data at rest.
-- [Performance Tuning](docs/performance-tuning.md) describes potential performance improvement recommendations.
+- [Component Scaling & Performance Tuning](docs/scaling-and-performance-tuning.md) describes potential performance improvement recommendations.

 ### <a name="component-coordination"></a>Component Coordination